I am thankful you landed here on these fantastic chocolate chip cookies.

 - Mix the white chocolate and milk chocolate chips in by hand.

-- Use an ice cream scoop and drop cookies onto a baking sheet that has been lined with parchment paper.
+- Use an ice cream scoop and drop cookies onto a baking sheet with parchment paper.

 - BAKING TIP: Place the pan of cookie dough in the freezer at least 20 minutes before baking.